 This course is intended for business, computer, mathematics, and natural and health science majors.
-The emphasis of this course is on the improvement of problem solving skills and extend students' understanding of mathematics.
+The emphasis of this course is the improvement of problem solving skills and extended understanding of mathematics.
 Topics include linear and quadratic equations, inequalities, graphing, polynomials, factoring, operations with rational and irrational expressions, systems of linear equations, functions and others.
 May replace general education requirement MATH 116.
 Prerequisite: For Honors students only.
 3 sem. hrs.
 3 crs.

-\MEDA 385 Honors Media Studies: the Communication Revolution
+MEDA 385 Honors Media Studies: The Communication Revolution

-The central question this course poses is: How has the Electronic Revolution affected American culture?
+The central question of this course is: How has the Electronic Revolution affected American culture?
 Media Ecology examines modern media from various theoretical perspectives while tracing the origins of language and writing to the electronic age.
 3 sem. hrs.
 3 crs.